vChavezB/puncover_html/README.md

      - Javascript to index all symbols
      - Look for symbols in the text editor
-     - Add the stats simlar to the rack.html.jinja Feature is welcomed but not necessary to analyze reports with CI/CD
+     - Add the stats simlar to the rack.html.jinja

+     Feature is wished but not necessary to analyze reports with CI/CD.